IBM/powerai-counting-cars/README.md

   ![deploy_and_test](doc/source/images/deploy_and_test.png)

+* If/when you want to deploy/redeploy later, just click the `Deploy` button next to your trained model here: https://ny1.ptopenlab.com/AIVision/#!/trained-models.

 ### 3. Automatic labeling

 We use the model that you trained with 5 or more manually annotated frames and use inference to automatically label more cars in your training video.